NatTuck/khoury-ntuck/courses/2019/09/cs5610/guides/phoenix-install.md

 versions.

 You should also install PostgreSQL.
-This can be installed normally from the Ubuntu repositories, packages are: postgresql postgresql-client libpq-dev
+This can be installed normally from the Debian repositories, packages are: postgresql postgresql-client libpq-dev